-- Make retirement a priority—If you're saving for retirement or another long-term goal, investing in the stock market is completely appropriate but it’s important to consider how much risk and volatility you can withstand along the way.
-So you have to think long term (5-10+ years) to give yourself a better chance of riding out the inevitable dips.
+- Make retirement a priority—If you're saving for retirement or another long-term goal, investing in the stock market is can be appropriate but it’s important to consider how much risk and volatility you can withstand along the way.
+So it may be prudent to think long term (5-10+ years) to give yourself a better chance of riding out the inevitable dips.
 Otherwise, you could get caught needing to sell at the wrong time and sustain a substantial loss.
-Always start by contributing enough to your 401(k) to get the full match from your employer, if offered.
+It’s a good idea to start by contributing enough to your 401(k) to get the full match from your employer, if offered.

 - Save money for emergencies—Make sure you have an adequate rainy day fund.
 You never know what might happen.
 Aim to put away enough money to cover three to six months’ of necessary expenses (rent, utilities, food, medical, insurance) in a savings or money market account.
 That way, if something bad happens such as a layoff, car repair or health problem, you can get to your money immediately.

-- Stop giving so much to credit card companies—The stock market has virtually unlimited upside but it’s not a smooth ride and there are no guarantees.
-Paying down high interest consumer debt is a sure way to improve your financial picture.
+- Stop giving so much to credit card companies—Paying down high interest consumer debt is one way to improve your financial picture.
 Take a hard look at your debt situation before investing in the stock market.

 Don't set it and forget it after you invest

 It may seem counter-intuitive, but there can also be situations where you might be keeping your money in the stock market too long.
 And that goes back to the idea of time frame.
-For instance, a parent saving for a child's education should probably start shifting the money out of stocks and into more conservative investments like bonds or cash the closer the student gets to college.
-Again, it's not a question of how quickly you can get the cash out but rather getting the cash out without a loss.
+For instance, a parent saving for a child's education might shift the money out of stocks and into more conservative investments like bonds or cash the closer the student gets to college.
+Again, it's not a question of how quickly you can get the cash out but rather getting the cash out without much loss.
 You don't want to take too much risk with money you'll need sooner rather than later.

 Don't wait to get started

 Your seemingly simple question about the time it takes to get your money out of the market has triggered a lot of other considerations.
 And one of the most important timing considerations of all is just to get started.
-To me, investing in stocks is one of the best ways to grow your long-term savings.
+To me, investing in stocks is one way to potentially grow your long-term savings.
 Which brings me to one of the classic sayings about investing: "Time in the market is more important than timing the market."
 And if you're young and just getting started, time may be your greatest asset.